 But remember, that's not the whole story.
 Our example doesn't take into account possible changes in Sara, Brian, and Sam's future tax rates.
 If, in retirement, any of them were in a lower tax bracket than they are now, at age 35, that would tend to tilt the scales in favor of a traditional IRA.
 Conversely, if any of them were in a higher tax bracket in retirement, that would tend to favor a Roth IRA.

 This example uses a Roth IRA.
 The ability to contribute to a Roth IRA is phased out at higher incomes; not everyone may qualify to contribute to a Roth IRA.4,5 Workplace accounts like a 401(k) or 403(b) don't have these income limits on Roth contributions when an employer offers the option.
 It's important to find out what you can do before deciding what you should do when it comes to these accounts.

 What about both?

-It's important to note that if you get an employee match or profit sharing contribution from your employer, those contributions are typically to a traditional 401(k)—even if you are making only Roth contributions.
+It's important to note that if you get an employee match or profit sharing contribution from your employer to your 401(k) or 403(b) plan, those contributions are typically to a traditional 401(k) or 403(b)—even if you are making only Roth contributions.
 So you may already be contributing to both types of accounts.
 Check with your employer to be sure.